fjossinet/RNArtistCore/README.md

 <a name="molecule"></a>The ```rna``` element

+This element is used to define the RNA sequence for a secondary structure created from scratch (coupled with the mandatory parameter ```bracket_notation```).

-Using the element ```rna```, you can create an RNA molecule from scratch.
-The parameters are:
+The parameters available are:

 * **name**: the name of the molecule (default value: **```A```**)
 * **sequence** (mandatory if no length): the sequence of your molecule.
-If the parameter length is not provided, the sequence is mandatory
 * **length** (mandatory if no sequence): the length of your sequence.
 If this parameter is provided, a random sequence will be computed.
-If the parameter sequence is not provided, the length is mandatory

 Examples: